isir/greta/netbeans.rst

   javac.source=1.8
   javac.target=1.8

-first: because it's Catherine's. second : set the final destination of the jar<br>if your version of NetBeans is lower than 7.x, you must add the line : <code>mkdist.disabled=true</code>
+first: because it's Catherine's. second : set the final destination of the jar .
+If your version of NetBeans is lower than 7.x, you must add the line : mkdist.disabled=true

 * save the two files
 * shut down NetBeans and restart it